Sciri: Origins and early history

 The Sciri are not mentioned in the works of Julius Caesar or Tacitus.
 The 1st century Roman writer Pliny the Elder described the peoples inhabiting the region east of the Vistula, as the Sarmatians, Venedi, "Sciri" and Hirri.

 The Sciri are believed to have been one of several Germanic speaking peoples, including the Goths and Rugii, who had moved from the Polish region towards the Black Sea by the 3rd century AD.
 Around 300 AD, the Verona List of "barbarians" living near the Roman Empire mentions the Sciri between the Sarmatians to the west and the Carpi to the east.
 Walter Goffart suggests that they lived in the Lower Danube valley.
-Peter Heather suggests that the Sciri lived east of the Carpathians in the 4th century, while Malcolm Todd suggests that they lived north of the Black Sea.
+Peter Heather suggests that the Sciri lived a little further north, east of the Carpathians in the 4th century, while Malcolm Todd simply notes that they lived north of the Black Sea.

 The Sciri under Hunnic rule

 In the late 4th century AD, the Sciri were conquered by the Huns.
 In 381 AD a force of Sciri, Carpi and some Huns crossed the lower Danube into the Roman Empire.
 They were forced back by the emperor Theodosius.

 Sometime in the late 4th or early 5th century, the Sciri are believed to have moved westwards into the Middle Danube region.
 Here they formed part of a polity established by the Hunnic leader Uldin.
 In 409 AD the Sciri and Huns under Uldin crossed the Danube and invaded the Roman Balkans.
 They captured Castra Martis, but were eventually defeated and Uldin was killed.
 While the Hunnic prisoners were drafted into the Roman army, captured Sciri were enslaved and sent as coloni to Anatolia.
 The Sciri were a numerous people at this time, and the coloni were distributed over a widespread area in order to prevent them from revolting.
 These events are described in the Codex Theodosianus.

 During the height of the Hunnic empire under their leader Attila, the Sciri were subjects of Attila and provided potent infantry for him.
 Attila's empire included not only Huns and Sciri, but also Goths, Gepids, Thuringi, Rugii, Suebi, Heruli, Alans and Sarmatians.
 The Sciri participated in Attila's invasion of Gaul in 451 AD.

 As the Hunnic empire disintegrated, one group of Sciri were settled in the Roman empire in Scythia Minor and Lower Moesia south of the Lower Danube.
 Jordanes mentions four tribes that remained loyal to the Huns under Dengizich: Ultzinzures, Bittugures, Bardores and Angisciri.
 The last might be a Scirian remnant.
 The name Angisciri has been analyzed as Germanic for "grassland Sciri", but it may be an unrelated Turkic name since the other three names in the list are Turkic.